Linear Arboreal Categories: Preliminaries

-A \emph{transition system} is a tuple $\As =(A,\{R_\alpha \mid \alpha \in \Act\})$, where $A$ is considered as the set of states and $\Act$ is the set of \emph{actions}.
-Note that a transition system is a special case of a pointed Kripke model where the map $V$ is unspecified.
-This is also referred to as a \emph{Kripke frame} in the literature.
-The objects in $\Rsigs$ are general enough to define two slightly different notions of trace inclusion (resp. equivalence).
+The objects in $\Rsigs$ are general enough to define two slightly different notions of trace inclusion (resp. equivalence) on transitions systems.
 For every object $(\As,a_0) \in \Rsigs$, we define the set of \emph{labelled traces}